Lesson 6 of 7 - evolve and enjoy a high-nurturance family

 colorbutton.gif Recap

-"Parental Alienation Syndrome" (PAS) occurs in a significant number of troubled American (and other?) biological, divorcing, and step families.
+"Parental Alienation Syndrome" (PAS) occurs in a significant number of troubled biological, divorcing, and step families.
 It refers to one parent intentionally manipulating the child to side with them in adult disputes, and to revile, blame, and reject their other parent.

-From 30 years' clinical research and experience with over 500 typical conflicted families, this article proposes a group of common surface PAS problems, and four primary problems.
-It summarizes 20 prac-tical options that informed family adults can use to reduce these primary problems over time and protect their descendents from inheriting lethal [wounds + unawareness].
+From 36 years' experience as a family therapist with over 500 typical conflicted families, this article proposes a group of common surface PAS problems, and four primary problems.
+It summarizes 20 practical options that informed family adults can use to reduce these primary problems over time and protect their descendents from inheriting lethal [psychological wounds + unawareness].

 Pause, breathe, and reflect - why did you read this article?
 Did you get what you needed?
 If not, what do you need?
 Who's answering these questions - your true Self, or ''someone else''?